 References

 Figures

+Figure 1 Density dependence of per capita reproduction rate in three different discrete time models, A) Ricker, B) Hassel, and C) Linear.

-Figure 1.
+Figure 2.
 Three species competitive network.
 Inter- and intraspecific competition between species is depicted with the blue arrows.
 The effect of species two on one can be described by the per capita effect α12.
 An HOI, 1(23), is depicted as converging arrows showing that the effects of two and three on species one is non-additive.